travlr-archived/CodeDepot/README.rst

 Another most exciting and promising consideration, is to apply the notion of CBP to include that of speciality hardware processors like that of GPGPUs [#]_.
 GPGPUs provide a processing model of thousands concurrently executing threads.
-Utilizing these high-scale concurrent processors, one can imagine the promise of the original FBP concept of inter-communicating processes/threads without the extreme burdens imposed when merely targeting that of a CPU architecture.
+Utilizing these high-scale concurrent processors, one can imagine the promise of the original FBP concept of inter-communicating processes/threads and lazy linkage, without the burdens of scalability that are imposed when merely targeting that of a CPU architecture.

 Everything is a Component